The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Agriculture-Related Impacts.

-Appendix 1: Additional February departures from normal data for Florida locations.
+Appendix 1: Additional July departures from normal data for Florida locations.

-Appendix 2: Select daily maximum and minimum temperature records (° F) broken or tied during February (compiled from NOAA, NWS).
-Asterisk indicates an all-time record for any day in February.
+Appendix 2: Select daily maximum and minimum temperature records (° F) broken during July (compiled from NOAA, NWS).

 Prepared by Lydia Stefanova, Daniel J. Brouillette, and David F. Zierden.